 Regional Round Table “Sustainable Shipping at the Lower Saxon Wadden Sea”

 The first meeting of the Regional Round Table „Sustainable shipping at the Lower Saxon Wadden Sea” was attended by more than ten participants: German Nautical Association, German Ship owners Association, Federal Maritime and Hydrographic Agency, different Pilot Associations and the Maritime Police.
 The aim of this meeting was to identify on the one hand complementary structures and on the other hand open dialogue points with regard to sustainable shipping.
-After three hours of discussion the attendees identified several open dialogue points, which will be further discussed and published at the second meeting.
-The second meeting (RRTNds-2) is scheduled for November 3 either online or as face-to-face meeting.
-Interested persons should get in contact with the WSF in order to be invited. (short summary/presentation)
+After three hours of discussion the attendees identified several open dialogue points, which was further discussed and published at the second meeting.
+The second meeting (RRTNds-2) was scheduled for November 3 either online or as face-to-face meeting. (short summary/presentation)

 Our Projects and activities

 Initiative on siltation of small harbours along the Wadden Sea